 Reverse Lunge Vs Deficit Reverse Lunge

-The deficit reverse lunge is a progression from the reverse lunge and it can be an awesome tool for giving you even more range of motion to hit the glutes with your reverse lunges.
+The deficit reverse lunge is a progression from the reverse lunge, and it can be an awesome tool that gives you even more range of motion to hit the glutes with your reverse lunges.

 With deficit reverse lunges, you’ll want to make sure you have two things.
 First, you want to ensure your reverse lunge form is on lock.
 Second, you want to make sure you have the mobility for the height you’re performing the reverse deficit lunge.